luthey-schulten-chemistry/LM2.5_doc/README.md

 + [ ] Displaygeometry function not work in python 3.10
 ## 5. RDME functions

 + [ ] optimize the kernel to ignore the empty region
-+ [ ] add a diffusion type to allow exclusively diffuse.
-(Hongyi)
++ [ ] GPU memory not freed when running multiple replicates in CME.
 + [ ] add particle size to fully reflect the size of particles in the site lattice, to decide how many particles can actually be in the one lattice.
-(Hongyi)
 + [ ] Change the way to save the stoichiometry matrix
-+ [ ] GPU threads not synchronized on Delta AI
++ [ ] GPU threads not synchronized on Delta AI.